msantang78/query-filter/README.md

 # Laravel Query Filter #

-With this package you can make and validate filters for your querys in a simpler and cleaner way
+With this package you can make and validate query filters in a simple and clean way.

 ## Use ##